DeanPDX/dotconfig/README.md

 }
 ```

+So for local dev we can use this `.env` file.
+But when you deploy your app, you set these values from environment variables / secret managers.
+Your app that consumes this config struct doesn't have to concern itself with where the values came from.

-If your key value pairs are coming from a source other than a local file, or you want to control file IO yourself, you can call `FromReader` instead and pass in a io.Reader.
-There is [an example of that in the godoc](https://pkg.go.dev/github.com/DeanPDX/dotconfig#example-FromReader).
+If your key value pairs are coming from a source other than a file, or you want to control file IO yourself, you can call `FromReader` instead and pass in a `io.Reader`.
+There is [a runnable example of that in the godoc](https://pkg.go.dev/github.com/DeanPDX/dotconfig#example-FromReader).

 ## Error Handling
 By default, file IO errors in `dotconfig.FromFileName` won't produce an error.
 This is because when you are running in the cloud with a secret manager, not finding a `.env` file is the happy path.
 If you want to return errors from `os.Open` you can do so with an option: